zlogic/mendix-docs/content/en/docs/deployment/private-cloud/reduced-downtime-deployment.md

 * Changing app constants, MxAdmin password or debugger settings
 * Changing environment variables, Runtime or Java options
 * Changing Runtime Metrics settings
-* Updating the Mendix Operator version
+* Upgrading the Mendix Operator version
 * Rebuilding the same MDA version to get the latest CVE updates
 * Changes in microflows or Java actions that don't affect the model
 * Updating Java dependencies